infinity-arc/support-docs/src/email/README.md

 # Infinity Arc Email

-If Infinity Arc has registered your domain and you are looking to get started with email you are now in the right place.
+If Infinity Arc has registered your domain and you are looking to get started with email, you are now in the right place.
 Please click the link below.

 - [Sign-in in for the first time please](./first-time-signin)